 Tulum

-There’s no way you’ve not heard of the Bohemian paradise Tulum.
-The Ibiza of Mexico, with the most beautiful beaches, set in a mysterious jungle setting and Mayan ruins just around the corner.
-Everything in Tulum is beautiful and instagrammable but prices have become extremely high.
+There’s no way you’ve not heard of Tulum.
+Also known as the Ibiza of Mexico, because of its bohemian vibes.
+Tulum is a little town, set in a mysterious jungle setting with amazing beaches and the Mayan ruins just around the corner.
+Everything in Tulum is beautiful and instagrammable but prices have become very high.
+I still think Tulum is a wonderful place to stay but it is good to know that you are going to spend a lot of money.

-I still think Tulum is a wonderful place to stay but it is good to be mentally prepared for the commercialism and high prices.
 One of my best travel tips for Mexico if you are looking for good value for money is to book a hotel in Tulum town, like Villas Geminis Boutique Condohotel.
 Often you get a bike with it and you are on the beach within half an hour.
-Or if you have a serious amout of money to spend, go full force for one of the very best places on the beach, like Casa Malca, Nomade, Hotelito Azul, Papaya Playa project or BeTulum.
-The same goes for restaurants!
-An absolute must is Hartwoord (book well in advance) and Nu Tulum on the Tulum boulevard.
-But a better price quality ratio you will find Tulum Pueblo.
-And then Camello is the best place for fish.
+Or if you have more money to spend, go full force for one of the very best places on the beach, like Casa Malca, Nomade, Hotelito Azul, Papaya Playa project or BeTulum.

 This is an overview with availability and latest prices of hotels in Tulum.